Pravallika583/Covid-19-India-Portal/README.md

 - JWT

 # Key Features

-- Authentication
+- User authentication with JWT
-- CRUD Operations
+- CRUD operations for states and districts
-- Middleware
+- Secure password handling using bcrypt
-- APIs
+- Middleware for route protection

 # Tables